thoughtbot/clearance/README.md

 end
 ```

-If your app is already using Clearance but it does not have the token expiration
+*Existing users*: If your app is already using Clearance but it does not have
-feature, you can generate and run the migrations:
+the token expiration feature, you can generate and run the migrations:

 ```shell
 rails generate clearance:password_reset_migration